korAPUcard/modular_electronics/README.md

 | ~~1.17.x~~ | _NO PLAN (WILL NOT BE RELEASED)_ |
 | ~~1.16.x~~ | _NO PLAN (WILL NOT BE RELEASED)_ |

-I will not be backported to old version.
+I will not backport this mod to old MC version.

 -----